shadye-6/dungeonsNdestiny.ai/README.md

 This project implements an **AI Dungeon Master** capable of:
 - Remembering past events, player choices, and characters.
-- Maintaining narrative consistency across ~30 turns.
+- Maintaining narrative consistency across ~100 turns. (can be scaled to 500).
 - Managing evolving quests and NPC interactions.
 - Using a hybrid memory architecture with both short-term and persistent recall.